Pr0kythera/YaraIRScanner/README.md

 # Yara IR Scanner v1.0

+## Warning & Disclaimer

+I do not suggest running this without validating and testing it for yourself.
+This is not currently production ready.

 ## Prerequisites

 1. If you want to scan against specific live Processes, edit the processes.json to add specific running processID's you want to scan.